R3play4/SpaceInvader_OENIK/README.md

 # SpaceInvader_OENIK
 To Try:
-Open the SLN -> Set "Display" project as Start Up project
+Open the SLN with Visual Studio -> Set "Display" project as Start Up project

 University Team project.